jlpouffier/jlpouffier.github.io/_sections/photography.md

 cta-link: https://500px.com/jlpouffier
 cta-text-link: Come and have a look !
 ---
 My father is an old-school argentic photographer.
-I taught me the basics very young.
+He taught me the basics very young.
 Since then, I always been attracted by photography.